gabrielfs7/cqrs-ddd-php/README.md

 I kept the code as simple as possible.
 It is totally framework independent and its intent is to explain this approach.

+### Eventual consistency

+Important thing about CQRS is that we deal with eventual consistency every time.

+So probably your **view DB** will have consistent data, but it might not and your application must handle it.

 ![CQRS](assets/cqrs.jpg "CQRS")

 ## Command & Query separation